Bridge2Hyku/Bridge2Hyku.github.io/pages/survey.md

 - General public
 - Other

-Describe the administration surrounding your digital collections What structures, committees, etc. are in place related to the administration of digital collections?
+Describe the administration surrounding your digital collections<br>
+What structures, committees, etc. are in place related to the administration of digital collections?
 This may include individuals or groups that create policy, have technical administrative control over the repository, etc.

 ### Repositories